ethan-deng/Redux-vs-Alt/README.md

 # Redux-vs-Alt
 A line by line comparison of Redux and Alt's implementation of Dan Abramov's Todo list example

 Redux is getting hot!
-The trend can be seen from this [Redex vs Alt NPM trend chart](http://www.npmtrends.com/redux-vs-alt).
+The trend can be seen from this [Redux vs Alt NPM trend chart](http://www.npmtrends.com/redux-vs-alt).
 However the framework of [Alt + AltContainer](http://alt.js.org/) is a much more concise and much easier to understand than Redux.

 It seems Alt is not getting as much attention as Redux.
 There may be a few reasons for this.
 First, the best coding approach of Alt + AltContainer is not well documented.
 Second, even though Alt came out earlier than Redux but AltContainer is a few months later than Redux.
 Third, Dan Abramov the author of both React Hot Loader and Redux is a better known figure.